The raised mires each side of the Solway Firth were formed 8-10,000 years ago, as the glaciers retreated from the North of England and Scotland.

 And it is not only physical remains that are archived.
 Carbon is ‘sequestered’: carbon dioxide that has been taken out of the air by growing plants and incorporated into molecules such as carbohydrates and proteins remains tied up in the undecomposed material, and is ‘locked up’ or stored.

-As the level of carbon dioxide rises in the Earth’s amosphere, this is why peat-bogs, and their restoration, is especially important.
+As the level of carbon dioxide rises in the Earth’s amosphere, this is why peat-bogs, and their restoration, are especially important.

 Cutting and draining